valeriansaliou/vigil/README.md

 Use the sample [config.cfg](https://github.com/valeriansaliou/vigil/blob/master/config.cfg) configuration file and adjust it to your own environment.

+Note: you can use environment variables with string interpolation in your configuration file.
+For example: `manager_token: ${VIGIL_MANAGER_TOKEN}`.

 **Available configuration options are commented below, with allowed values:**

 **[server]**